apache/beam/sdks/go/pkg/beam/runners/prism/README.md

 Once support for containers is implemented, Prism should become a target for the Java Runner Validation tests, which are the current specification for correct runner behavior.
 This will inform further feature developement.

+It's also hoped this helps others understand what Beam runners need to do to execute pipelines.